-California has passed a sweeping new privacy law granting consumers more control over their personal information.
+California recently passed a sweeping new privacy law granting consumers more control over their personal information.

 • Grants consumers the right to know what data companies are collecting about them, why they are collecting it, and with whom they are sharing it;